-The principles that follow were developed by Senate and Administrative Leadership in August 2018 and revised in September 2019 to guide collaboration on projects and issues of shared concern.
+The principles that follow were first developed by Senate and Administrative Leadership in August 2018 to guide collaboration on projects and issues of shared concern.
 Per the final paragraph, it is their hope the principles can be used to inform planning across the university.
 A PDF version of the principles may be found here.

 - Clear Communication: Communication is open, robust, and follows process.
 The bias should be to over-communicate, rather than under-communicate.

 - Trust: Trust that both faculty and administration are doing what they feel best serves the institution, focusing on the greater common good.